-- On the evening prior to testing, the evening meal should consist of cooded red meat or poultry or seafood, eggs, plain white rice or white bread.
+- On the day before testing, the evening meal should consist of cooked red meat or poultry or seafood, eggs, plain white rice or white bread.

-- During the test, you should not eat or dring anything, smoke, chew gum, sleep, or exercise.
+- The test takes approximately 3 hours to complete.
+During this time, you should not eat or drink anything, smoke, chew gum, sleep, or exercise.

 Specimen Collection Criteria